I love juice, but I also like to have smoothies once in a while.

 If you feed ingredients in too fast, it’ll get jammed up because it is a slow juicer – you need to take your time.

-The capability of making almond milk is another plus for this juicer so if you’re looking to make this, then this would be a good choice but there are other vertical juicer brands that are cheaper like the Nutriteam or Fagor that would do as good a job in terms of extracting juice.
+The capability of making almond milk is another plus for this juicer, so if you’re looking to make this, then this would be a good choice, but other vertical juicer brands are cheaper like the Nutriteam or Fagor that would do as good a job in terms of extracting juice.